google/security-research/pocs/cpus/xgetbv/README.md

 After 473381 tests, our XINUSE was 0000000002 vs 0000000000
 ```

-However, if you this other process does not use AVX, then the average number of
+However, if the other process does not use AVX, then the average number of
 tests required does not reduce.
+This implies there may be some way of
+determining what other processes scheduled on the same core are doing.

 ```
 $ cc hammer.c -o hammer-noavx